kuzzleio/documentation-old/src/sdk-reference/security/delete-profile.md

 ## Callback Response

-Returns the id of the security profile that has been deleted.
+Returns the ID of the security profile that has been deleted.